Have you ever wondered how to improve your imagination? If so i’ve got the best exercises for imagination for you to try

 In the ancient spiritual text the Vedas, imagination is viewed as both the transcendent power through which the gods created the universe, and the power that joins the human spirit with the ultimate reality (1).

-To live your ultimate reality, you have to train your imagination.
+To live your ultimate reality, you have to improve your imagination.